adhocteam/homework/middleware/README.md

    go run middleware.go

+Do not assume the unit tests provided are exhaustive.
+You should also CURL against the running program.

 from this directory.
 Make sure the `go` executable is in your path.

 Take care to get the right concatenation of status, headers, and body -- that's